Kaori Oinuma: 2021–2023: Starring in Teen Series and Big Screen Debut

-During the "iWantTFC Unwrapped" event held in December 2021, it was announced that Oinuma joins the cast of a new series called Tara, G!
+During the "iWantTFC Unwrapped" event held in December 2021, it was announced that Oinuma had joined the cast of Tara, G!
 The iWant TFC original series premiered a year later in October 2022.

 In early 2022, Oinuma reprised her role as Michiko Tarranza for the second season of He's Into Her.
-The sophomore season with 16 episodes premiered weekly from May to August 2022, in iWant TFC and Kapamilya channel.

-In March 2023, it was announced that Oinuma together with Jeremiah Lisbo and other Gen Z actors will be starring in upcoming series Fractured by Dreamscape Entertainment.
+In March 2023, it was announced that Oinuma will be starring in upcoming thriller drama series Fractured.